SCDan0624/QA_Tech_Automation_Assigments/assignment_1/instructions.md

 Navigate back to the QA Tech Hub website.
 X
 Print the URL of the current page.
 X
 Navigate forward.X
 Reload the page.
+X
 Close the Browser.
+X